 For a luxurious break, take a room at the Lake Vyrnwy Hotel & Spa, one of the few hotels to be situated right on the shore of a Welsh lake.

 Best for toddlers, pushchairs and wheelchairs

-Llyn Cwellyn, Snowdonia - Snowdonia’s lake shores offer superb opportunities for people of all abilities to enjoy the natural environment.
-Starting at the Snowdon Ranger YHA Car Park, which has disabled parking, an accessible toilet and a Snowdon Sherpa S4 bus stop, the Janus Path is a scenic, 400m wheelchair-friendly trail through stunning National Park scenery.
+Llyn Cwellyn in Eryri (Snowdonia) offers superb opportunities for people of all abilities to enjoy the natural environment.
+Starting at the Snowdon Ranger YHA Car Park, which has disabled parking, an accessible toilet and a Sherpa'r Wyddfa (Snowdon Sherpa) S4 bus stop, the Janus Path is a scenic, 400m wheelchair-friendly trail through stunning National Park scenery.
 A gravel path gives way to a timber boardwalk which loops through pretty woodland beside Llyn Cwellyn, a glacial lake which was dammed to create a reservoir.

 Best for cycling

 The Elan Valley Reservoirs in Powys, Mid Wales are a chain of reservoirs created by damming the Elan and Claerwen rivers between the late 19th and mid 20th centuries to provide water for Birmingham.
 You can explore the reservoirs’ peaceful shores on two wheels by following the nine-mile Elan Valley Trail, a Sustrans National Cycle Network route created in conjunction with the Elan Valley Trust.
 Leading from Rhayader to the Elan Valley Visitor Centre and Craig Goch Dam, this easy route follows an old railway line and is mostly traffic-free.
 It takes just over an hour each way.
 There are also mountain bike trails, including two new downhill skill tracks for more experienced riders.